crashley1992/wine-app/README.md

 # wine-app
-App using JQuery for getting wine info
+App using JQuery for getting cocktail  info